updated Sat, 19 Aug 2017 13:36:27 -0700

 The term "Roadie" used to conjure up an image of a large, probably smelly, usually hairy, and possibly drunk man hauling road cases and groupies around.
 Nowadays, while these types are still to be found, the road crew are usually skilled or specialized technicians, and many are female.
 They still work very hard, for long hours, and are often underpaid because labels and management don't always see it as a real job.

 Life on the road is tough.
 Living on a bus with 10 or more other people is cramped with little privacy.
 It can get unpleasant if hygiene isn't a priority for everyone.
 Days are long, with much mental and physical exertion.
-Being away from home for extended periods is usual, and there is lots of travelling.
+Being away from home for extended periods is the norm, and there is lots of travelling.
 Make sure you collect the air miles!

 It is not a glamorous job.
 A roadie is there to make the shows happen, make the band sound / look good and ideally not even be noticed by the audience during the concert.
 Most of the work is done in preparation, especially for tour, production and stage managers.